Scooter McCray

 Carlton Lamont "Scooter" McCray (born February 8, 1960) is an American former professional basketball player.
 He had a career in the National Basketball Association (NBA) from 1983 to 1987.
 He was selected large-school player of the year in 1978 by the New York State Sportswriters Association after his senior season at Mount Vernon High School.
-His younger brother Rodney, with whom he played alongside for the Cardinals at the University of Louisville, also played in the NBA.
+His younger brother Rodney, with whom he played alongside for the Cardinals at the University of Louisville, also played in the NBA, for ten seasons.

 After he retired, McCray became an assistant coach for the Louisville men's basketball team.